gunrock/gunrock/doc/building_gunrock.md

 [install METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/download)
 to build test applications.

+One external user has reported that a user-installed METIS in a local directory did not work but METIS installed as root does work, so we recommend the latter.
+This is particularly important for finding METIS header files.

+If the build cannot find your METIS library, please set the `METIS_DLL` environment variable to the full path of the library.

 ModernGPU & CUB Dependency           {#build_mgpu}
 =================

 Gunrock uses APIs from [Modern GPU](https://github.com/NVlabs/moderngpu) and [CUB](http://nvlabs.github.io/cub/).
-You will need to download or clone them and place them to `gunrock/externals`.
+You will need to download or clone them and place them into `gunrock/externals`.
 Alternatively, you can clone gunrock recursively with the git command:

     git clone --recursive https://github.com/gunrock/gunrock